-Ecuador Galapagos Expedition
+Ecuador Galápagos Expedition

 Nature-lovers will be in their element in beautiful Ecuador.
-Discover the breathtaking Galapagos Islands, get up close and personal with some incredible wildlife and learn about how to protect our important natural environment.
+Discover the breath-taking Galápagos Islands, get up close and personal with some incredible wildlife and learn about how to protect our important natural environment.

 • Location Ecuador, South America